sunfounder/sunfounder-create-agent/docs/source/linux.rst

 .. image:: media/image19.png

-3. Please download SunFounderCreateAgent for the first use, and download it by clicking \"Download the Agent\".
+3. Please download SunFounder Create Agent for the first use, and download it by clicking \"Download the Agent\".

 .. image:: media/image20.png